Catherine Backus: Art career

 Backus only began her art career after her marriage in 1894 and she was usually credited as "Mrs. George J. Backus".
 She was principally a sculptor and was highly active within the art community of Minneapolis.
 She was a member of the Arts and Crafts Society of Minneapolis and was elected its vice president in February 1901.
 She hosted the society's meetings in her studio and contributed her works to their annual exhibitions.

 Among her first publicly displayed works was a bust of Reverend H. M. Simmons.
 The life-size bust was displayed in the show window of the Hudson's department store in 1898 and was praised for its strength of execution and excellent portraiture.
 In 1902 she created a relief portrait of J. S. Montgomery of Wesley Church.
 She donated the plaster relief to one of the church's bible schools to raise money for the church mortgage.
 By 1903, Backus had acquired a studio in Minneapolis in a barn on 615 9th Avenue SE.
 That year, she was named to the Arts Committee of the Minnesota Federation of Women's Clubs.

 In 1903, she designed her first bronze work, a memorial tablet of horticulturalist John S. Harris (1826–1901).
 The tablet was cast at the American Bronze Foundry Company in Chicago and shown at a meeting of the Minnesota Horticultural Society in December 1903.
 It was described by an article in The Minneapolis Journal as a "very satisfactory piece of work".
 Backus designed the clay tablet used for the bronze piece based on a poor photograph of Harris.
 The tablet depicts Harris in high relief, writing while holding an apple and bordered by grape vines.
 An inscription was included at the bottom.
-A statuette of hers entitled The Miniature was praised in the The Minneapolis Journal for "the transparent, airy effect of the draperies".
+A statuette of hers entitled The Miniature was praised in The Minneapolis Journal for "the transparent, airy effect of the draperies".

 In 1904 she completed a bas-relief portrait of poet Arthur Upson.